franciscoflorencio/franciscoflorencio/README.md

 A UFRJ Computer Science student brief diary on programming:

 - 🔭 I’m currently working on python data science and webscrapping projects
-- 🌱 I’m currently learning pandas, numpy, selenium, playwright...
+- 🌱 I’m currently studying typescript, express, postgresql and prisma...
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: francisco.florencio.tjii@gmail.com
 - 😄 Pronouns: he/him